slabstech/gaganyatri.com/_posts/site/2018-12-17-supporting-my-work.md

 ---

-The work of art is supported by the [S Labs Foundation](https://slabs.tech/art/)
+The work of art is supported by the [S Labs Foundation](https://slabstech.github.io/art/)

-If you like what i write and want me to continue my writing.
+If you like what I write and want me to continue my writing.

-You can support me in two ways
+You can support me in 3 ways

 - Connect
 - Donate